MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/controls/addCustomView.md

 ## Remarks

-This method doesn’t work with **Owner** lookups.
+This method doesn't work with **Owner** lookups.
 Owner lookups are used to assign user-owned records.

 [!INCLUDE[footer-include](../../../../../includes/footer-banner.md)]